arwes/arwes/guidelines/purpose.md

 ## Energetic and Vibrant

 All components should connect with the user visually and aurally.
-By navigating, things shouldn't just appear or disappear; they should feel as if they are being assembled, evolved, and decomposed.
-The experience of using them should be that of an explorer and also a creator.
+By navigating, things should not just appear or disappear; they should feel as if they are being assembled, evolved, and decomposed.
+The experience of using them should be that of an explorer or a creator.

 Glowing elements should inspire energy and animation should activate it.
 Users should feel connected with the system.